a stunning loch

 You can pay for parking and fishing on your phone using Paybyphone, but you can't do this in advance, only on the day.

-Some will struggle with limited reception, so I recommend you bring plenty of pound coins or pay for your fishing ticket via Paybyphone.
+Some will struggle with limited reception at the carparks, so I recommend paying using the app before you leave home or bring plenty of pound coins for your fishing ticket.

 The Paybyphone location number for fishing is 804482